neurotechuoft/HackTernoons/ReactTutorials/IntroToHTML/README.md

 ### Overview
 This is a frontend tutorial meant for complete beginners.
 In this project, we will first make a basic webpage using HTML / CSS to display EEG brainwave data from a CSV file.

+The final project folder is located in the 'project' directory of this repository.

 <details>
 <summary>Part 1: HTML Programming **(click here!)**</summary>